schettino72/myblog/_posts/power-up-your-tools.md

 DOIT_CONFIG = {
-    # output from actions should be sent to the console
+    # output from actions should be sent to the terminal/console
     'verbosity': 2,
     # does not stop execution on first task failure
     'continue': True,